commercetools/vrap/tutorial.md

 ## Browsing and testing the raml definition

-- open a browser to access the vrap ui [http://localhost:5050](http://localhost:5050)
+- Open a browser to access the vrap ui [http://localhost:5050](http://localhost:5050)